jeremiemartinez/jeremiemartinez.github.com/_drafts/2017-03-09-i18n-good-practices.md

 Indeed, it could be a mistake.
 My advice is to make a new one with the same content instead.
 We recently encountered this problem in Trainline Europe website:

-- English: Cancel (an action) / Cancel (a ticket) Spanish
+- English: Cancel (an action) / Cancel (a ticket)
 - Spanish: Cancelar (una acción) / Anular (un billete)

 We were using a common `cancel` translation since it was translated the same in English, but once we added Spanish it was not working anymore.

 ### 8. Context is key

 If you are able to choose a tool (and you should) where you can add screenshots, comments and explanation about each variable, your translators will thank you.
-More they have context, more precise their translations can be.
+Better the context is, more precise their translations can be.

 ### 9. Avoid using locales as variable of other locales